Skip to content

 Hardware

-This section brings together all the hardware used in the course: the Bitcraze components that form the core of the system, the 3D printed fixtures used for controlled experiments, and the instruments that allow you to measure and validate the drone’s physical behavior.
-The goal is to make sure you know exactly what you need and have everything ready before moving on to the practical activities.
+This section brings together all the hardware used in the course: the Bitcraze components that form the core of the system, the test fixtures used for controlled experiments, and the measurement tools that allow you to measure and validate the drone’s physical behavior.

 Bitcraze Components